freedomofpress/securedrop-workstation-docs/docs/admin/reference/hardware.rst

 In order to install and use SecureDrop Workstation, you will need a Qubes-Compatible computer with the following specifications:

-- 64-bit Intel or AMD processor with virtualization support
+- 64-bit Intel processor with virtualization support
 - a minimum of 32GB RAM
 - sufficient disk space for the Qubes OS base install and SecureDrop Workstation VMs (a 128GB or greater SSD is recommended)